DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-07-20-all-courses-minimum.md

 ---
 title: Just the UCAS data
-description: What an absolute minimum viable service might look like.
+description: What an absolute minimum viable service might look like
 date: 2018-07-20
 screenshots:
   items: